KĀlachakra StŪpa

 by Jhado Rinpoche and Monks from Namgyal Monastery

-The stupa was inaugurated through a traditional rabné consecration ceremony.
-In this ceremony, a qualified Vajra Master invokes the blessings of the deity into the sacred object—in this case, the stupa—activating it as a powerful support for future practitioners and for the benefit of all who come into contact with it.
-The Kalachakra stupa at Garanas was conecrated by Jhado Rinpoche in the presence of twenty monks from Namgyal Monastery.
-Jhado Tulku Rinpoche is a highly respected Tibetan Buddhist master in the Gelug tradition, widely known for his connection to the Kalachakra lineage and his role as a former abbot of Namgyal Monastery.
-More recenlty Rinpoche also served as an Abbot and chant master at Gyuto, the Upper Tantric College from 2013 and 2017.
+After all the preparations and creation, the stūpa was inaugurated in 2002 through a traditional consecration ceremony: the Vajra Master invokes the blessings of the enlightened beings into the sacred object, activating it as a powerful support for future practitioners and for the benefit of all who come into contact with it.
+This precious consecration was realized by Jhado Rinpoche in the presence of twenty monks from Namgyal Monastery.
+Jhado Tulku Rinpoche is a respected Tibetan Buddhist master in the Gelug Tradition, widely known for his connection to the Kālachakra teachings.

-Restoration of the Stupa
+Restoration of the Stūpa

-2024 – 2025 Dzokden’s Restoration and Renewal
+2022 – 2025 Dzokden’s Restoration and Renewal

 Sulm Waterfall

-Benefits of stupa restoration
+Benefits of stūpa restoration

-Restoring a stupa is also meaningful because a stupa continues to benefit beings silently over time—helping to purify negativity and inspire virtue in everyone who encounters it.
-In this way, caring for the stupa is not only preservation of a sacred monument—it is an ongoing offering of peace, merit, and blessing for the world.
+In the Buddhist tradition, creating or restoring and repairing holy objects is considered a profound act of virtue.
+Traditional texts explain that those who repair damage to a stūpa receive extraordinary benefits, described as engaging in powerful enlightened activities and ultimately attaining awakening.
+Restoring a stūpa is also meaningful because a stūpa continues to benefit beings silently over time — helping to purify negativity and inspire virtue in everyone who encounters it, even indirectly.
+In this way, caring for the stūpa is not only preservation of a sacred local monument — it is an ongoing offering of virtue and blessing for a more peaceful world.

-Blessed for the Golden Age
+Blessed for the Golden Age of World Peace

-This additional blessing was made to deepen the stupa’s connection to Dzokden’s Golden Age aspiration—and to support the flourishing of the Dharma through the profound view of the definitive meaning, unifying the path of Zhentong with the living Six Vajra Yogas practice lineage, for the benefit of all beings.
+After the main restoration, enhancements and paintings were completed, Shar Khentrul Jamphel Lodrö Rinpoche offered a profound blessing of the stūpa during weeks of Kālachakra Empowerments and Kālachakra Vajra Yoga practice.
+Through this auspicious connection, the stūpa was further empowered to remain a living beacon of practice, purification, and realization for generations to come.
+This additional blessing was made to deepen the stūpa’s connection to Dzokden’s Second Golden Age Aspiration — and to support the flourishing of the Dharma through the profound view of the definitive meaning, unifying the path of Zhentong View with the living Kālachakra Six Vajra Yogas practice lineage, for the benefit of all beings.

-Spread the Power of Kalachakra
+Spread the Power of Kālachakra

 A Cloud of Blessings Beyond Lineage Blanketing the World

-All traditions of Kalachakra share a common root in the profound practice lineages preserved from ancient India and Tibet, culminating in the Six Vajra Yogas.
-For this reason, the Kalachakra Stupa can be understood as something larger than any single school, culture, or community—its deeper meaning is not limited by labels.
+All traditions of Kālachakra share a common root in the profound practice lineages preserved from Śhambhala to ancient India, culminating in the Six Vajra Yogas.
+For this reason, the Kālachakra Stūpa can be understood as something larger than any single school, culture, or community — its deeper meaning is not limited by labels.

-This stupa is a living symbol of unity and blessing:
+This stūpa is a living symbol of unity and blessing:

 • Peace beyond boundaries, offering inspiration and benefit to all who visit

-• Honoring many lineages, reflected in the relics enshrined within
+• Honoring many lineages, reflected in the relics enshrined within and the new restoration

-Practice at the Stupa
+Practice at the Stūpa

 Visit, Circumambulate, and Make Offerings

-We warmly invite you to visit this sacred stupa and connect with its blessings.
-Even a simple visit can become a meaningful practice—through offerings, mindful circumambulation, reflection, and dedication for the benefit of all beings.
+We warmly invite you to visit this sacred stūpa and connect with its blessings.
+Even a simple visit can become a meaningful practice — through offerings, mindful circumambulation, reflection, and dedication for the benefit of all beings.

 Coffee Bean